Dr Patricio Saavedra

 About me

 I got my bachelor's degree (psychology) at the Pontificia Universidad Católica de Chile.
 Then, I earned my PhD at the University of Sussex, where I was supervised by Professor John Drury.
-Currently, I am Assistant Professor at the Institute of Social Sciences of the University of O'Higgins.
+Currently, I am the Director of the Institute of Social Sciences of the University of O'Higgins.

 Main line of research

-My research focuses on how perceptions of the political context can predict non-participants' support for protest violence against the police.
-In particular, I am interested in exploring people's evaluations of authorities' measures regarding protests and their impact on non-participants' support for protest violence against the police.
-My research also sheds light on how people may hold contradictory ideas about the legitimacy of protest violence, the role of media coverage of protests, and non-participants' solidarity with those who have to face repressive measures in the streets.
+My research focuses on how perceptions of the political context can predict non-participants' support for confrontational collective action (i.e., protest violence) against the police.
+In particular, I am interested in exploring people's thoughts on authorities' measures regarding protests and their impact on non-participants' role in the (de)escalation of conflicts between protesters and the police.
+My research also sheds light on how people may hold contradictory ideas about the legitimacy of confrontational collective action, the role of media coverage of protests, and non-participants' solidarity with those who have to face repressive measures in the streets.
 To address these topics, I have conducted survey-based studies, experiments, and interviews in the UK, Chile, and Germany.

 Other research interests: